openfiesta/Low-Resources-Biosensing/nCov/Useful scripts/README.md

 - A "Variation.eps" with the graph representing each variation per nucleotide in the entire sequence in vectorial format.
 - A "Variation.txt" with a two columns file, one with the nucleotide position and the other with a number that represents how many sequences vary from the consensus.

+##### Calculating the consensus sequence

+1) Put the nc_count.txt file from the previous script in the same folder of the "SeqMaker.ipynb" script.

+2) Run the script with jupyter lab.

+3) The output file "consensusSeq.txt" have the FASTA of the consensus sequence.

 ### Next steps (Help welcomed!)